 What kind of social dimension for Europe would you favour?
 Individually, choose in the list below the three principles that you consider most important for a social Europe, then discuss your choice in small groups.

-Every day, the EU imports and exports goods and services worth hundreds of millions of euros.
-Together, the 28 EU countries represent the largest economy in the world, the biggest exporter and importer, the leading investor and recipient of foreign investment, and the biggest aid donor.
+Every day, the EU imports and exports goods and services worth hundreds of millions of euro.
+Together, the 27 EU countries represent the largest economy in the world, the biggest exporter and importer, the leading investor and recipient of foreign investment, and the biggest aid donor.
 Speaking with a single voice, the EU carries considerably more weight in international trade negotiations than any of its individual countries would.
 These open markets generate economic growth and better jobs for Europe and its partners.
 They also give EU consumers more choice and purchasing power and help firms to compete abroad.

 However, the EU has made it clear with its partners that free trade will not be done at any price.
 Every trade agreement negotiated by the EU in the name of the EU countries must respect the EU's values, be transparent, reasonable and fair, and not be harmful to citizens or the environment.
 The economic and trade agreement signed between the EU and Canada in October 2016, commonly known as CETA, is a good example of this progressive approach, along with the free-trade agreements signed in July 2018 between the EU and Japan.